webplatform/docs/tutorials/javascript_best_practices/index.md

 ---
-title: javascript best practices
+title: JavaScript best practices
+readiness: 'Ready to Use'
+summary: 'This article discusses some best practices to follow for writing efficient, understandable JavaScript.'
 tags:
   - Tutorials
   - JavaScript
-readiness: 'Ready to Use'
-summary: 'This article discusses some best practices to follow for writing efficient, understandable JavaScript.'
 uri: 'tutorials/javascript best practices'

 ---
-# JavaScript best practices

-## Summary
+## <span>Summary</span>

 This article discusses some best practices to follow for writing efficient, understandable JavaScript.

-## Introduction
+## <span>Introduction</span>

 Writing a best practice article is quite a tricky business.
 To a number of you, what you are about to read will appear to be very obvious and just the sensible thing to do.